emilianoyoung/ai/_posts/2020-01-06-ai-stocks-the-real-winner-of-the-artificial-intelligence-race.md

 ---
 category: news
 title: "AI Stocks: The Real Winner of the Artificial Intelligence Race"
-excerpt: "Many companies are vying to dominate the artificial intelligence (AI) space.
-The market is worth billions, and it’s only going to keep getting bigger.
-According to Grand View Research, by 2025 the global AI market is estimated to hit a stunning $390.9 billion!
-So, it’s no surprise that tech companies want a piece of the pie, and as big a ..."
+excerpt: "I call this the AI Master Key.
+It is the company that makes the “brain” that all AI software needs to function, spot patterns, and interpret data.
+It’s known as the “Volta Chip” — and it’s what makes the AI revolution possible.
+Some of the biggest players in elite investing circles have large stakes in the AI Master Key ..."
 publishedDateTime: 2020-01-06T16:19:26Z
 sourceUrl: https://www.msn.com/en-us/finance/topstocks/ai-stocks-the-real-winner-of-the-artificial-intelligence-race/ar-BBYFDPU
 type: article